ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameNumbers/rulesForNames.rst

     :answer_d: date
     :answer_e: hd
     :correct: a
     :feedback_a: Correct!
-This or "hire_date" would both be reasonable choices for a name.
+This or <code>hire_date</code> would both be reasonable choices for a name.
-    :feedback_b: "hire_date" would be reasonable.
+    :feedback_b: <code>hire_date</code> would be reasonable.
 But you don't usually start a variable name with an underscore.
     :feedback_c: You can't have a space in a variable name
-    :feedback_d: "date" isn't the worst option here, but it might not be clear to other readers of the code what date we are referring to.
+    :feedback_d: <code>date</code>  isn't the worst option here, but it might not be clear to other readers of the code what date we are referring to.
 Is it a person's hire date? their birth day? today's date?
-    :feedback_e: An abbreviation would not be appropriate in this case. "hd" is not meaningful.
+    :feedback_e: An abbreviation would not be appropriate in this case. <code>hd</code> is not meaningful.

     Say you have a variable that represents the date someone was hired.
 Which of these would be the most appropriate name?